sarojweb/Prestashop-Photo-Gallery/README.md

 Prestashop-Photo-Gallery
 ========================

-Prestashop module Photo Gallery
+Prestashop Photo Gallery Module

 Feature :
 - Multi albums and photos with slideshow
-- Customize thumbnail size on admin page
+- Configure thumbnail size on admin page
+- Easy to install, easy to upgrade, just copy to use